 Hello and welcome to the Holiday Home Showcase!
 I am thrilled you are here!
-Today, we have a special group of bloggers who have worked long and hard to have their respective homes fully decorated in top-notch holiday fashion.
+Today, I’ve joined a special group of bloggers who have worked long and hard to have their respective homes fully decorated in gorgeous and elegant holiday fashion.
 Honestly, I have been looking forward to this day all year long.

 If you are coming from The House of Silver Lining, a special welcome to you!
 Shauna certainly does a wonderful job every single time we work together.
 Be sure and check out all of the Holiday Home Showcase bloggers as the creativity is at an all time high this time of year.